 While I am not convinced that this letter will ever reach anyone powerful enough to ensure a resolution of this matter, I still felt the need to share with you how horribly displeased I am with the service (or lack thereof) that I received from walmart.com.
 Needless to say, I will not be spending another dime with this company in the future.

-Review about: Walmart Delivery Service.
+Product or Service Mentioned: Walmart Delivery Service.